Fitchburg Railroad: Marlborough

 The Lancaster and Sterling Railroad was incorporated in 1846 and immediately merged with the Fitchburg Railroad.
 It was built from a junction at South Acton roughly southwest to Hudson, opening in 1850.
 The Marlborough Branch Railroad was incorporated in 1852 and opened in 1855, continuing the line from Hudson south to Marlborough.
 It was leased by the Fitchburg in 1853 and bought outright in 1863.
 This branch made South Acton a major junction and service point on the Fitchburg Route.
 A turntable and engine house existed in South Acton to service trains well into the 20th century.
 Passenger service from Marlborough ceased in 1932, and the section between Maynard and Hudson was abandoned in 1943.
-The section between Hudson saw its last passenger traffic via the Central Massachusetts Railroad in 1939, but it was not abandoned until 1980.
+The section between Hudson and Marlborough saw its last passenger traffic via the Central Massachusetts Railroad in 1939, and the last passenger traffic to Hudson in 1965 (by then subsidized by the MBTA as the Central Mass Branch), but it was not abandoned until 1980.
 Passenger service to Maynard via the Fitchburg mainline in South Acton ceased in 1958.
 The line was formally abandoned in 1979.
 It has been converted into the Assabet River Rail Trail.